-In April 2006, Ms. James established Lardon & Associates LLC, a business and executive advisory services firm, where she is Managing Director.
-Ms. James served as the President of Nationwide Strategic Investments, a division of Nationwide Mutual Insurance Company, from 2003 through March 2006.
-Ms. James served as Executive Vice President and Chief Administrative Officer of Nationwide Mutual Insurance Company and Nationwide Financial Services from 2000 until 2003.
-Ms. James is a director of Marathon Petroleum Corp., a transportation fuels refiner and Boston Scientific Corporation, a developer, manufacturer and marketer of medical devices.
+Financial Services from 2000 until 2003.
+Ms. James is a director of Boston Scientific Corporation, a developer, manufacturer and marketer of medical devices.
+Ms. James served as a director of Marathon Petroleum Corp., a transportation fuels refiner, from 2011 to 2018.
 Ms. James also served as Chairman of Financial Settlement Services Agency, Inc. from 2005 through 2006, as director of CNO Financial Group, Inc., a holding company for a group of insurance companies, from 2007 to 2011, as director of Coca-Cola Enterprises Inc., a nonalcoholic beverages company, from 2005 to 2012 and as a director of Time Warner Cable Inc., a provider of video, data and voice services, from 2009 to 2016.
-She currently serves on the Audit Committee of Marathon Petroleum Corp.
 Ms. James's nomination was supported by her executive experience, financial expertise, service on several boards of directors and experience with respect to corporate diversity and related issues.

-Michael G. Morris Director since 2012 Age 71
+Michael G. Morris

 Mr. Morris served as the Chairman of the Board of American Electric Power Company, Inc., one of the largest electric utilities in the United States, from 2012 to April 2014.
 From January 2004 until November 2011, Mr. Morris served as the President, Chief Executive Officer and Chairman of American Electric Power Company, Inc. From 1997 until 2003, he served as the President, Chairman and Chief Executive Officer of Northeast Utilities, the largest electric utility in New England.
-Mr. Morris currently serves as a director of Spectra Energy Corp., one of North America's leading natural gas infrastructure companies, and of The Hartford Financial Services Group, Inc., an investment and insurance company, and as the Chairman of the board of directors of Alcoa Corporation, a producer of bauxite, alumina and aluminum.
-Mr. Morris served as a director of Alcoa Inc., a producer of aluminum, from 2008 to 2016, until Alcoa Inc.'s separation into two standalone, publicly-traded companies, Alcoa Corporation and Arconic Inc. Mr. Morris's nomination was supported by his broad business experience and management expertise.
+From 2013 to 2017, Mr. Morris served as a director of Spectra Energy Corp., one of North America's leading natural gas infrastructure companies until its acquisition by Enbridge Inc., and from 2017 to 2018, Mr. Morris served as director of Spectra Energy Partners (DE) GP, LP, the general partner of Spectra Energy Partners (DE) GP, LP, the general partner of Spectra Energy Partners, LP, a master limited partnership engaged in the transmission, storage and gathering of natural gas, and the transportation and storage of crude oil, until its acquisition by Enbridge Inc. Mr. Morris currently serves as a director of The Hartford Financial Services Group, Inc., an investment and insurance company, as the Non-Executive Chairman of the board of directors of Alcoa Corporation, a producer of bauxite, alumina and aluminum.
+Mr. Morris is also a director of PLH Group, Inc. Mr. Morris served as a director of Alcoa Corporation and Arconic Inc. Mr. Morris's nomination was supported by his broad business experience and management expertise.

-Robert H. Schottenstein Director since 2017 Age 65
+Robert H. Schottenstein